-Thank you for your patience and understanding at this difficult time.
+Thank you to everyone who auditioned for us during this difficult time.

 The auditions will take place in:

 The applications deadline is strict.
 Incomplete or late applications will not be considered.

 The Trust makes no exceptions to this rule under any circumstances.

 • Singers, solo instrumentalists and accompanists (but not ensembles) enrolled as students at a music institution in the UK at undergraduate, postgraduate or research level can apply.